RobRendell/gTove/README.md

 * Menu item to copy URL to clipboard, for users using the app fullscreen.
 * Was seeing something to make me think old PeerNodes were still active when the page reloads, but can't reproduce now.
 * Have labels on minis which are GM-only?
-* Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.
 * Optional grid overlay for maps with a grid defined.
 * Remove backward-compatibility conversion code: startingPosition to movementPath, _x etc. in buildEuler
 * Multi-select in file browser